Diploma in Oral Health Therapy (C72)

 • Physical ability to:

-2. perform patient transfers and complex sequences of hand-eye coordination.
+2. perform patient transfers

-• Auditory ability to hear:
+• Auditory ability to:

 • Visual ability to: